Distributed nonparametric regression imputation for missing response problems with large-scale data: Sieve-Based Multi--round Method

 \subsection{Methodology}

-In the previous section we discuss the KDI method.
+In the previous section, we discuss the KDI method.
 The method has good asymptotic properties with very low communication cost.
-According to the discussion in the last section, the number of machines cannot be too large to ensure the asymptotic efficiency of $\tilde{\mu}_{\mathbb{K}}$.
+However, according to the discussion in the last section, the number of machines cannot be too large to ensure the asymptotic efficiency of $\tilde{\mu}_{\mathbb{K}}$.
 This may restrict the application of this method and limit the role of the KDI method in solving storage and computing problems with large-scale data.
-When we average over multiple nonlinear estimators to obtain the aggregated estimator, strict restrictions on the machine number are almost inevitable to ensure the $\sqrt{N}$-consistency \citep{Zhang2013dist,Lee2017dist,battey2018distributed,jordan2019communication}.
+In fact, when we average over multiple nonlinear estimators to obtain the aggregated estimator, strict restrictions on the machine number are almost inevitable to ensure the $\sqrt{N}$-consistency \citep{Zhang2013dist,Lee2017dist,battey2018distributed,jordan2019communication}.
 To relax the restriction on the machine number, we discard the one-shot averaging strategy and propose a multi-round SDI method in this section.
+Next, we propose the multi-round method based on the sieve method.

 Sieve method is a widely used nonparametric method and has been used to impute the missing counterfactual value in the causal inference literature \citep{hahn1998role,imbens2005mean}.
-However, the investigation on the application of sieve method with data stored in a distributed manner is still rare in the literature.
+Nevertheless, the investigation on the application of the sieve method to data stored in a distributed manner is still rare in the literature.